 12.1 Robust screening and assessment processes are in place for Access Arrangements, so that all pupils can demonstrate their full potential in tests and examinations.
+Please see the Foundation's Access Arrangements Policy for more information.

 13. Admissions Procedure for SEND pupils